ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/configuration.md

 ### `enable_entry_cloning`

-When set to `n`, disables "Save as New Entry" option and entry cloning globally.
+When set to `n`, disables "Clone to New Entry" option and entry cloning globally.

 | Value | Behavior                                       |
 | ----- | ---------------------------------------------- |